 Creating an Accessible ACM Conference Submission

 ACM publications are reviewed and read by many people.
 Making your paper accessible will help to promote the equal participation of people with disabilities.
 The accessibility chairs have provided additional guidance on making submissions accessible that we encourage submitters to use when preparing their submissions.
-Please refer to the accessibility guidelines in the call for papers and pictorials for creating accessible submissions/PDFs and as well as guidelines for creating accessible figures and tables
+Please refer to the accessibility guidelines in the call for papers and pictorials (link to DIS24 call for papers) for creating accessible submissions/PDFs and as well as guidelines for creating accessible figures and tables.

-In addition to the camera-ready version, accepted submissions will also be asked to prepare and submit a short teaser video (approximately one-minute) to promote contributions at the conference and to share the work with the broader community.
-The PWiP tracks intend to innovate on the usual poster session format.
-Authors of accepted PWiP submissions will be required to register a full conference and present a poster during the conference with the option to additionally present a designed artifact relating to the work.
+Authors of accepted PWiP submissions will be required to register for the full conference and present a poster during the conference with the option to additionally present a designed artifact relating to the work.
 Details regarding presentations of work will be provided with acceptance notifications.
+Accepted submissions will be encouraged to create and submit an optional short teaser video, approximately one minute in length, to promote their contributions at the conference and share their work with the broader community.

 Provocations and Works-in-Progress Program Chairs